 Without significant rainfall and/or river discharge during fall, white shrimp appear to remain in the estuaries until water temperature falls to about 60-65˚F and then migration seems to occur primarily during the large tides associated with new and full moons.
 Some experienced shrimpers claim that the condition known as red legs is indicative of the onset of migration.
 This phenomenon has not been investigated scientifically.

-The commercial shrimp trawling fishery has three basic seasons.
+The commercial shrimp trawling fishery has three seasons.
 The first is the so-called roe shrimp season in May or June.
-This season is opened when management biologists determine that an adequate supply of eggs has been spawned.
-The roe shrimp season is usually less than a month in duration and landings are dependent upon the severity of the previous winter.
+This season is opened when the DNR determines that an adequate supply of eggs has been spawned to produce a good fall harvest.
+The roe shrimp season is usually less than a month long and landings (catches) are dependent upon the severity of the previous winter.
 Following mild winters, heads-off landings are often 400 to 600 thousand pounds.
-Following severe winters, landings of roe shrimp are usually less than 50 thousand pounds and often zero.
+After severe winters, landings of roe shrimp are usually less than 50 thousand pounds and often zero.

 This publication was made possible in part with funds from the sale of the South Carolina Saltwater Recreational Fishing License and the U.S. Fish and Wildlife Service Sportfish Restoration Fund.
 The South Carolina Department of Natural Resources publishes an annual Rules and Regulations booklet that lists all saltwater fishing regulations.
 Have an enjoyable fishing trip by reading these requirements before you fish.

 Author credentials: J. David Whitaker, Peter Kingsley-Smith of the Marine Resources Division